tom-on-the-internet/blog/content/posts/from-arch-linux-to-nixos.md

 NixOS is similar to Arch Linux in many ways.
 They are both systemd based Linux operating systems that don't ship with a desktop environment.
 They both have a massive number of packages available.

-But NixOS is different than any other operating system because of how you define system configuration.
+But NixOS is different than nearly every other operating system because of how you define system configuration.

 ## What is "system configuration"